arenaxr/arena-docs/content/3d-content/mesh-nav.md

 ![](../../assets/img/nav-mesh/nav-2.png)

-Make sure to nave the nav-mesh and vertex set the same thing (i.e. nav-mesh).
+Make sure to name the nav-mesh and vertex set the same thing (i.e. nav-mesh).
 Once the model is complete, convert it to global coordinates by pressing Ctrl-A and selecting "All Transforms".

 ![](../../assets/img/nav-mesh/nav-3.png)